Experise: Quantum optics, condensed matter physics, quantum control

 My research investigates principles of light-matter interaction

 in the quantum optical and semiclassical regimes.
-In this context, I develope protocols for
+In this context, I develop protocols for

 quantum control and quantum sensing.
 Besides others, my research has contributed to the